How to Make A Chatbot: A Detailed Guide for Businesses

-Depending on the predefined objectives, ask different questions to your chatbot to test the error-handling.
-Ask for a specific product from the catalogue, or tell the chatbot to connect you to a human.
+Depending on the predefined objectives, ask different questions to your chatbot to test the error handling.
+Ask for a specific product from the catalog, or tell the bot to connect you to a human.
 Talk about the order processing time and if the product can be obtained for free.

-If your chatbot has passed this quality assurance test, the developer can deploy it on the website or app. if there are discrepancies in any of these testing factors, the developer should fix the bugs, enter more customized messages, train the AI chatbot further and redeploy.
+If your chatbot has passed this quality assurance test, the developer can deploy it on the website or app.
+If there are discrepancies in any of these testing factors, the developer should fix the bugs, enter more customized messages, train the bot further and redeploy.

-While chatbots already have a substantial share in the market, the chatbot technology is still a work in progress which is evolving to meet modern-day business challenges.
+While chatbots already have a substantial share in the market, advanced AI bot technology is still a work in progress that is evolving to meet modern-day business challenges.

-Their current hype in the business ecosystem is evidential that chatbots will be the next big thing in the customer-centric businesses.
-They have already made significant contribution in the real estate, ecommerce and communication sectors and they are all set to revolutionize the MarTech too.
+Their current hype in the business ecosystem is evident that chatbots will be the next big thing in customer-centric businesses.
+They have already made significant contributions in the real estate, eCommerce and communication sectors and they are all set to revolutionize MarTech too.